KarateHawk/KarateHawk.github.io/src/content/posts/WhereYouveBeen/WhereYouveBeen.md

 "I was.
 Now I'm not."
 The shade said, holding a clump of moss with blue speckles over the banister.
 "This is the biggest one I've found yet!
 I'll be sleeping soundly for weeks.
 It's been rough I'll tell you what."

-"Ah, right…" Jamie said, feigning interest.
+"Ah, right..."
+Jamie said, feigning interest.
 His attention was held on concern for them.

 "What were you looking for?" the shade asked.